Written and first recorded by Kris Kristofferson (US #26/MOR #4 1971).

 First recorded by Roger Miller (C&W #12 1969).

-From the wiki: “Roger Miller was the first artist to have a hit with ‘Me and Bobby McGee’, peaking with it at #12 on the US country chart in 1969.
-Gordon Lightfoot’s version hit #13 on the US pop chart and #1 country in his native Canada in 1970, and was also a Top 10 hit in South Africa in 1971.
+“Kenny Rogers & the First Edition then covered the song (with Rogers on lead vocals), releasing it in on their album Ruby, Don’t Take Your Love To Town in 1969.
+Gordon Lightfoot’s 1970 recording hit #13 on the US pop chart and #1 country in his native Canada in 1970, and was also a Top-10 hit in South Africa in 1971.

 Written and first recorded by Kris Kristofferson (1970).